id/emqx-eks/README.md

-# EMQX Deployed to AWS EKS with EMQX Operator
+# Deploying EMQX Enterprise to AWS EKS with EMQX Operator

 ## Pre-requisites